cernoh/physics_alevel/Required Practicals/RP5 Determine electrical resistivity of a material.md

 ![[Pasted image 20220312085351.png]]

 ## Graphs and calculations
-- Calculate the cross-sectional area A of the wire by A = 4 πd 2
+- Calculate the cross-sectional area A of the wire by $A = \frac{\pi d^2}{4}$
 - Plot a graph of the mean value of R against l and draw a line of best fit.
 The resistivity will be the gradient multiplied by the cross-sectional area of the wire.
-- ρ = A where G is the gradient.
+- $\rho = \frac{RA}{l} = GA$ where G is the gradient.

+## Safety
+- Disconnect the crocodile clips in between measurements to avoid the wire heating up and causing burns if touched.
+If the current rises too high, reduce the voltage using the variable power supply.
+- If the wire is tight, safety goggles should be worn in case it snaps and injures eyes.

+## Improvements and notes
+- The wire heating up might additionally cause the resistance of the wire to change, affecting measurements.
+To reduce this, disconnect it in between measurements or reduce the voltage of the supply so the current is lower.
+- The wire should be free from kinks and held straight so the measurement of the length is as accurate as possible